Working on a JP or undergraduate thesis with Adam Elga

 Every advisor has his or her own style and expectations.
 I've described mine here to help guide you in your choice of advisor for your philosophy independent work, and to help you get the best advising from me, if I end up being your advisor.

 If you would like to talk to me about an independent work topic, the best thing to do is to see me at the very beginning of the semester.
 Stop by my office hour (listed on my web page) for a quick chat.
-There's no need to email in advance for this--just stop by during the office hour.
+There’s no need to email in advance for this unless my office hours are by appointment that semester—just stop by during the office hour.

-Before we begin working together, please read the departmental information about JPs or Senior theses and Senior departmental exams.
-Among other information, these links also describe intermediate deadlines that I will expect you to follow.
+Before we begin working together, please read the departmental information for your year (Junior or Senior) and the “Guide To Independent Work”, all linked from the department’s Undergraduate information page.
+Aside from giving other information, these documents also give intermediate deadlines that I will expect you to follow.

 Later on, you will want to get feedback on your own arguments and lines of thought.
 A good way to proceed is to tell me your argument before you write a full draft.
 In other words, get together a main idea or two and come to my office hour (no appointment or advance notice necessary, just show up any week) and try them out on me.
 I will try to give you feedback right away, suggest lines of reply to consider, and let you know whether the argument needs serious revision or augmentation.
 These meetings tend to work best when students have some notes to themselves written out to guide the discussion.
 Do this early in the semester, so that there is time to develop your argument.